A Plan to Renew the Promise of American Life, Plank 9

 9.2.
 Eliminate or devolve every federal department, agency, program, function, and activity that is not constitutional, necessary, affordable, and moral.

 9.3.
-Follow a basic strategy of block-and-devolve, with respect to any program that cannot be justified, according to the following formula: If it cannot be justified, eliminate it.
+With respect to any federal spending program that cannot be justified, follow a basic strategy of block-and-devolve, according to the following formula: If it cannot be justified, eliminate it.
 If it cannot be eliminated, devolve it.
 If it cannot be devolved, block-grant it.
 If it cannot be block-granted, reform it to make it block-grantable, and then block-grant it.
 And then, as soon as possible, devolve it.
+(In the case of state-federal collaborative programs like Medicaid, it may be necessary to first make the program all-federal before devolving it.)

 9.4.
 Eliminate or devolve to the states all special preferences, welfare, and grants-in-aid, and all income-support programs not associated with federal employment.
-Means-test Social Security (and amend the Constitution to make it lawful and ensure it does not bankrupt the government).
+Means-test Social Security (and amend the Constitution to make Social Security lawful and ensure it does not bankrupt the government).

-9.6.
-So long as welfare programs remain in the federal portfolio, adopt such commonsense reforms as means-testing, time limits, work requirements, anti-double-dipping rules, anti-fraud protections, and lock-out periods for non-compliance with program rules.
+9.5.
+While welfare programs remain in the federal portfolio, adopt such commonsense safeguards as means-testing, time limits, anti-double-dipping rules, anti-fraud protections, and lock-out periods for non-compliance with program rules.
 Where necessary, use wait lists.
+But don’t make a fetish of work requirements, which are hard to enforce and tend to become riddled with self-defeating loopholes.
+Regard all such safeguards as band-aids and not as substitutes for devolution.

-9.7.
+9.6.
 As a matter of principle, make participation in all federal welfare, health insurance, and income-support programs optional for individuals.
 For example, eliminate the individual mandate penalties in Obamacare and Medicare.
-In the same spirit, soften the late-enrollment penalties in Medicare Parts B and D. And do not impose such mandates or penalties under other guises.
+In the same spirit, soften the late-enrollment penalties in Medicare Part B and Part D. And do not impose such mandates or penalties under other guises.

-9.8.
-In the area of narcotics control, devolve federal expenditures and activities to the separate states and terminate the failed federal drug war, which, like alcohol Prohibition, has indisputably done more harm than good, leading to more overdoses and higher addiction rates and fueling nasty organized crime and horrific violence.
-Amend federal drug laws and treaty commitments as necessary to effectuate a return to federalism and common sense in this area.
+9.7.
+In the area of narcotics control, devolve federal expenditures and activities to the separate states and terminate the federal drug war, which, like alcohol Prohibition, has indisputably failed and done more harm than good, to individuals and society alike.
+Amend federal drug control laws and treaty commitments as necessary to effectuate a return to federalism and common sense.

 Comments

-Of every activity, we must ask a four-part question: Is it constitutional, necessary, affordable, and moral?
-If the answer to any of these questions is ‘No’ or ‘Unclear,’ the activity should not exist.
+Of every federal program and activity, we should ask a four-part question: Is it constitutional, necessary, affordable, and moral?
+If the answer to any of these questions is ‘No’ or ‘Unclear,’ the program or activity should not exist.

-Activities identified as unauthorized or unnecessary must be eliminated or, where advisable, devolved to the states and the private sector.
+And activities identified as unauthorized or unnecessary should be eliminated or, where advisable, devolved to the states and the private sector.

 1. Special Preferences